itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 ---

-## Step 2: Baseline ISM Controls From The Frozen Section Ledger Index
+## Step 2: Map ISM Controls From The Frozen Section Ledger Index

 Before running the prompt, in `ISM-Control-Discovery-Prompt.txt` set: